-A is a long-term resident of the United States within the meaning of section 877(e), who intends to relinquish her U.S. lawful permanent resident status ("expatriate") shortly after issuance of this private letter ruling.
-A has been a citizen of Country D during all of her life by reason of her birth on Date B in Country D. A became a permanent resident of the United States and obtained her green card on Date C. A plans to expatriate to Country E, the country in which A's husband was born.
-On the date of A's expatriation, her net worth will exceed the net worth required under section 877(a)(2).
+A is a long-term resident of the United States within the meaning of section 877(e), who intends to relinquish his U.S. lawful permanent resident status ("expatriate") shortly after issuance of this private letter ruling.
+A has been a citizen of Country D during all of his life by reason of his birth on Date B in Country D. A became a permanent resident of the United States and obtained his green card on Date C. A plans to expatriate to Country D, the country in which he was born.
+On the date of A's expatriation, his net worth will exceed the net worth required under section 877(a)(2).